Monroe County School District

-Tardy Policies• Elementary students must be dropped off.
-Parents must walk students in to the Main Office.• Excessive tardies may result in revocation of choice hardship.
+Tardy Policies: Excessive tardies may result in revocation of choice hardship.

-Excused Tardies: Illness; medical/dental appts; automobile accident; death or funeral; emergency situations acceptable to the principal; required court appearance; established religion observance; severe weather; and breakdown of school bus.
+Excused Tardies: Illness; After two days a medical note is must be submitted in order for the illness to be excused; medical/dental appts – with submitted medical/dental notes; automobile accident; death or funeral; emergency situations acceptable to the principal; required court appearance; established religion observance; severe weather; and breakdown of school bus.

 Unexcused Tardies: car problems (e.g., flat tire, no gas, car won’t start, etc.); heavy traffic; overslept; returned for forgotten items; and non-educational appts.